graymeeks/MiscSchool/README.md

 # MiscSchool
 Miscellaneous assignments completed for various classes.
-This folder includes projects where some code was provided by the professor; all problems I solved from scratch will be located elsewhere.
+Projects where the professor provided substantial amounts of code are indicated by * , everything else was done from scratch.

 LogicPuzzle.pl: Prologue script that solves a hard-coded logic puzzle